🤖

 Crawling is also interesting to grab data.

 There are some great public datasets out there, even wikipedia is a great source.
-Let's take this world population data that can be crawled:
+Let's take this that can be crawled:

 library(dplyr)